 *As an Amazon Associate I earn from qualifying purchases.
 This post may contain affiliate links, which means that I may make a commission from any purchases at no additional cost to you.
 Thank you for your support!

-Last summer the girls youth group from our church needed help with their dinner menus for their yearly girls camp.
 They wanted the wonderful Chicken pocket dinner made with store bought crescent dough stuffed with chicken filling and baked.
 It’s a great recipe, but not super practical for a camping situation.

 I love a good challenge though and knew there had to be a way I could help them out.

 I found this delicious recipe that could be made and baked in dutch ovens.
 It had the same elements as the stuffed chicken pockets just in casserole form.

 Rumor has it that the girls loved it and there were no leftovers!
 I’ll admit I get it!
 It’s become a favorite at this Nest and is such a great comfort dish.